 I don’t have a big problem with these investments.
 But they sure aren’t the smartest or only way to create retirement income if you are planning on living for 10 years or longer after you retire.
 (More on that in a bit.)

-This piece left out one of the best investments for retirement – equities.
+Indeed, one of the best investments for income during your retirement is equities.

 Should you put all your money in equities all the time?
 I don’t think so.
 But you shouldn’t ignore these investments or shy away from them just because you’ve reached a certain age.

-You have to consider your investment time horizon before you make an investment decision.
+This might sound crazy but your age has almost nothing to do with how you should invest.
+Your investment time horizon is much more important.
+That’s what you need to think about before you make an investment decision.
 Often, that has little to do with reaching life’s milestones – like retiring.

-But if you shift most of your money into bonds right when you retire, you may not make enough money to last the rest of your retirement.
+But if you shift most of your money into bonds right when you retire, you may not make enough money to last the rest of your life.
+Of course, if you did shift all your money into fixed income investments, you wouldn’t be alone.
+But that doesn’t mean it’s the best way to go.

 It shows how long you could make inflation-adjusted withdrawals from your account before running out of money.

-On the other hand, had you invested all your money in bonds like the Fools of Motley encourage you to do, you’d be able to stay retired only 20% of the time.
+On the other hand, had you invested all your money in bonds, you’d be able to stay retired only 20% of the time.
 The other 80% of the time, you’d go back to work or move in with the kids.
-I’m not sure if the folks at Motley Fool have enough room in their mansions for everyone who follows their advice.

-I am simply saying that to ignore an asset class that is probably the most important asset tool at your disposal to create retirement income is a huge oversight and one which must be addressed.
+I am simply saying that to ignore an asset class that is probably the most important asset tool at your disposal to create retirement income is a huge oversight and mistake.

 What say you?
 Should people who retire put more money into bonds and fixed income?
 Did you do that when you retired?
 Or are you planning on doing so?